nakhani/1000-NFT-generating/README.md

 2. Use the GUI to select the source directory containing your layout images and the output directory to save the generated NFT images.

+3. Input the number of images which you want to be generated.

-3. Click the "Start Process" button to generate 1000 unique NFT images.
+4. Click the "Start Process" button to generate 1000 unique NFT images.

 ## File Structure
 - **NFT.py**: The main Python script containing the GUI and image generation logic.